-How does Tech Support Scam virus operate?
+Tech Support Scam virus Removal Guide

 Many different Tech Support Scam viruses are spreading around the Internet; however, all of them try to convince users that their computers are vulnerable and need fixing.
 Scammers act in two ways: they encourage calling technical support staff and purchase software that is capable of repairing ‘serious’ errors.
 The call to tech support line might cost an enormous amount of money.

 When Tech Support Scam virus delivers a fake message about poor computer’s state or provides an alert with lots of detected errors, it also offers a chance to repair these problems.
 All you have to do is to purchase and install a particular program.
 Needless to say that these computer-related errors are fake just like offered malware removal program, so you have to be careful.
 Tech Support Scam virus removal is the only step you should take if you encountered suspicious warnings.

-How to recognize Tech Support Scam virus?
+Recognizing Tech Support Scam virus

 These ads might trick people in three different ways.
 They might offer to download software that is capable of protecting and improving computer.
 Besides, they might warn you to update your security software, because it is outdated.
 Of course, these ads try to play with your emotions and scare you by telling that the computer is at risk.
 Moreover, you might receive alerts that some malicious files or programs are detected on your PC, and by clicking the ad, you will be able to learn how to eliminate computer-related programs.

 More experienced computer users might realise that these ads might be fraudulent and dangerous.
 However, the virus is capable of delivering alerts when the computer is not connected to the Internet.
 So, it’s hard not to believe that notification or pop-up provided by so-called Microsoft service is not real.
 If you have noticed these kinds of warnings, do not call any provided number, purchase software or get criminals access to your computer.

 If criminals managed to trick you and you gave them access to your PC, provided bank, credit card or other sensitive information, you should take care of yourself as well.
 Change all passwords to your bank, social media, and other accounts.
 Also, contact your bank and inform that you have been scammed and inform necessary institutions about potential identity theft.

 Besides, it’s better to take precautions that dealing with the virus.
 To avoid Tech Support Scam virus you have to be careful online and pay attention to software installation.
 Download necessary programs from reliable sources and install them using ‘Advanced’ or ‘Custom’ installation mode.